rascal-sl/Facebook-Ads-Target-Audience-Finder/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://linkedin.com/in/tisankan)
 [![GitHub](https://img.shields.io/badge/GitHub-Follow-black?style=flat&logo=github)](https://github.com/tisankan)

+---

+## 🤝 Welcome Contributors!

+We warmly welcome contributions from developers around the world!
+Whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements, your contributions make this project better for everyone.

+### 🚀 How to Contribute

+1. **Fork** the repository
+2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)
+3. **Commit** your changes (`git commit -m 'Add some amazing feature'`)
+4. **Push** to the branch (`git push origin feature/amazing-feature`)
+5. **Open** a Pull Request

+### 🎯 What We're Looking For

+- 🐛 Bug fixes and improvements
+- ✨ New features and enhancements
+- 📚 Documentation improvements
+- 🎨 UI/UX enhancements
+- 🧪 Test coverage improvements
+- 🌐 Internationalization support

+### 💡 Get Started

+Check out our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started.
+Don't hesitate to reach out if you have questions!

+**Join our community of contributors and help make Facebook advertising more accessible to everyone! 🌟**

 **Chief Technology Officer at Yarl Ventures (PVT) Ltd**

 *Full-stack development, reliable cloud, and data-driven marketing—built to ship fast, scale safely, and grow.*